Expert media training in NYC

 New and experienced communicators alike can benefit from media training, as speaking and presenting skills can always be adjusted and refined.
 Mike knows exactly what anchors, hosts and audiences are looking for in a spokesperson, and can teach essential tips, tricks and techniques that will transform anyone into a polished, effective and valuable speaker, both on and off the air.

 The most common method of media training is doing a mock interview inside of a studio, emulating a real-world situation with bright lights, nervous energy and assorted distractions.
 It’s easy to mimic these realistic situations when you’re in a similar environment, and it gives you a true feel of how you would perform and react under pressure.

 Through these in-person practice sessions, you are building muscle memory and working out the kinks in your on-air presentation skills.

 But the COVID-19 pandemic changed all of that – and the pivot to remote media training brought a lot of unexpected benefits.

 The media is doing many broadcast and digital streaming interviews from remote locations.
 Zoom is the new normal.
 It’s forced us to deal with the drawbacks and limitations of working from home – such as finding a room or a location in your home that has decent lighting, some texture in the background and adequate sound.

 Additionally, most computer cameras are not full HD, and they’re no where near as good as broadcast cameras.
-But all these aspects of working from home has made media training so much more important because you must work even harder to get your message across – especially when distractions are more likely to happen, such as the sun coming through the window, barking dogs, car alarms, or children running in the background.
+But all these aspects of working from home have made media training so much more important because you must work even harder to get your message across – especially when distractions are more likely to happen, such as the sun coming through the window, dogs barking, car alarms, or children running in the background.

-We are slowly going back to our production studio in Midtown, but until then, we’ve found remote media training to be a very successful method of getting the same understanding and appreciation for message delivery.
+While clients are returning to our production studio in Midtown, we’ve found remote media training to be a very successful method of getting the same understanding and appreciation for message delivery.
 If you have any questions about remote media training, don’t hesitate to reach out!